"Now Listen to Me..."

-Returning to films noir and specifically 1947 (the same year of release for the three previous noirs recommended above) we have Hidden Gem #10, They Won't Believe Me, with its fascinating, twisty plot and antithetically noir central character.
-This was my very first entry, (linked here), for the Cinema Cafe Site with some kind words from the "Czar of Noir" himself, Eddie Muller, in the comments section below the review.
-If you're a TCM noir fan and haven't seen this unusual motion picture, please believe me, you don't want to miss this golden opportunity.
-The next film to emerge from the shadows in Eddie's Noir Alley can be seen Sunday, October 8 at 7am PST and will repeat Saturday, October 30 (late evening), at 1:45am PST.
+Returning to films noir and specifically 1947 (the same year of release for the three previous noirs recommended above), we have Hidden Gem #10, They Won't Believe Me, with its fascinating, twisted plot and antithetically noir central character.
+This was my very first entry (linked here), for the Cinema Cafe Site with some kind words from the "Czar of Noir" himself, Eddie Muller, in the comments section below the review.
+If you're a TCM noir fan and haven't seen this unusual motion picture, please believe me, you don't want to miss this major opportunity.
+The next film to emerge from the shadows in Eddie's Noir Alley can be seen Sunday, October 8 at 7am PST and will repeat Monday, October 30 (late evening), at 1:45am PST.

 Rarely does an atmosphere of such overpowering dread subsume a cinematic story so completely as it does in 1943's The Seventh Victim.

-Here's a short clip: Eerily foreshadowing the shower scene from Hitchcock's Psycho.
+Here's a short clip, that eerily foreshadows the shower scene from Hitchcock's Psycho.